 Every decision The Evangelical Lutheran Good Samaritan Society makes is done with the best interests of its residents in mind.
 Even if the decisions are hard.

-After taking proactive measures against the coronavirus early, staff and residents are eager to open back up.
+After taking proactive measures against the coronavirus early, staff and residents are eager to open back up to visitors.

 But, only when it’s safe.